-In this tutorial, I will show you the process of making a beautiful alien landscape with floating rocks in Photoshop (similar to the movie “Avatar”).
-We will use several interesting object blending techniques to combine several stock images, in order to form the final effect.
+In this tutorial, you will learn the process of making a beautiful alien landscape in Photoshop (inspired by the movie “Avatar”).
+We will apply several interesting object blending techniques to combine the stock images, in order to form the final effect.
 Have a try!

 This is a beginner-intermediate level tutorial.

 Note: The Photoshop tutorial is done in Photoshop CC – therefore some screenshot may have slighting different layout as in the earlier version.
 Some brushes are exclusive to Photoshop CS6 or above.

 Here is a preview of the final effect I have for this tutorial: (click to enlarge)

 You can download the PSD File for this tutorial via the VIP Members Area for only $6.95/Month (or less)!
 You will not only get this PSD File, but also 250+ other PSD Files + Extra Goodies + Exclusive Photoshop tutorials there.
 Signup now and get exclusive!

 Let’s get started!